ChimeHQ/SwiftTreeSitter/README.md

 ## Query Conflicts

-SwiftTreeSitter does its best to resolve poor/incorrect query constructs, which surprisingly common.
+SwiftTreeSitter does its best to resolve poor/incorrect query constructs, which are surprisingly common.

 When using injections, child query ranges are automatically expanded using parent matches.
 This handles cases where a parent has queries that overlap with children in conflicting ways.
 Without expansion, it is possible to construct queries that fall within children ranges but produce on parent matches.